jakobzhao/geog458/labs/lab02/readme.md

 The `on_data` function will handle the data processing and output.
 In general, this function terminated after `self.limit` second.
 To process each record `data`, the captured `data` is converted to a json variable `datajson`. we will mainly output six variables, in terms of id, username, created_at, lng, lat, and text.
 Notably, If the geotag is a single point, the lat and lng will be captured directly from the `coordinates`.
 If the geotag is place, the lat and lng will capture the centroid of the boundingbox.
 Similarity, a new csv file named `tweets.csv` is created under [the assets folder](assets/).

+In a lot of actual work environment, it is common to use database to store information.
+We are using csv file as data storage to simplify our tasks.
+If you would like to know more about using database to store information, you can learn more [here](https://github.com/jakobzhao/geog458/blob/master/labs/lab02/database/pe.md).

 ```Python
 def on_data(self, data):
     """This is called when data are streamed in."""